 October 19, 2023

-PASSHE Requests Additional State Funding to Enable Another Tuition Freeze and to Invest in Students
+PASSHE Requests Additional State Funding for Another Tuition Freeze

 Contact: Kevin Hensil, khensil@passhe.edu